ONEcampaign/climate-finance-package/climate_finance/unfccc/README.md

 #### climate_finance.unfccc.manual.pre_process.reshape_table7X

-Question: Do I need to include all of the really simple functions like `find_last_row()`?
+Question: Do I need to include all of the simple functions like `find_last_row()`?
 Would this not be considered a helper function and should have a `_` at the start?
 What determines whether something is a helper function?

 ### climate_finance.unfccc.manual.read_files